Waidthaler/xapi/README.md

 ### Dependency Injection

-Xapi supports a lightweight form of dependency injection using the `dependencies` configuration option, which specifies a path to a file mapping command names to objects containing dependencies.
+Xpapi supports a lightweight form of dependency injection using the `dependencies` configuration option, which specifies a path to a file mapping command names to objects containing dependencies.
 In the simple example below, the `sumOfNumbers` command will receive the associated object as its third argument.